s2t2/playlist-service-py/README.md

 # Playlist Synchronization Service (Python)

-Adds my "bookmarked" Pandora songs to a corresponding playlist in Spotify.
+Adds my "bookmarked" Pandora songs to a corresponding playlist on Spotify.
+For more details, see the [System Requirements Document](/design/requirements.md).

 ## [Contributing](/CONTRIBUTING.md)